DataDog/integrations-extras/aws_pricing/README.md

 ## Overview

-This check pulls in pricing information [published by Amazon AWS](https://aws.amazon.com/pricing/) to make it easier to measure cost of resource utilization in within Datadog.
+This check pulls in pricing information [published by AWS][1] to make it easier to measure cost of resource utilization in within Datadog.

 ## Setup